Njanderson/548/hw1/hw1b.md

 * The modified version of the [Ariane](https://bitbucket.org/taylor-bsg/cse548-18sp-hw/src/master/hw1/src/ariane.sv) top file, containing the code for the improved [Verilog Tracer](tracer.md)

-* A pdf file with a table containing the following information obtained with the new version of the Verilog Tracer
+* A ASCII file with a table containing the following information obtained with the new version of the Verilog Tracer

 | Benchmark | event-count-1 | event-count-2 | event-count-..| event-count-N |
 |-----------|---------------|---------------|---------------|---------------|